ethics of care

 Leo CardezA parrot is inside a cage looking to the right.
 Leo Cardez is an award-winning essayist and playwright.
 He is the two-time winner of the PEN America Prison Writing Contest and is Pushcart Prize-nominated.

 During my 30-years, I discovered how to read, understand and practice our Criminal Procedure Law (CPL).
 I try writing writs, legal motions, and Article 78s for myself and others.
 I’m interested in learning how to approach the legal matters professionally though; because right now, I’m being railroaded by the parole office in Peekskill.
 Why?
-Partly, because of my PO who is discouraging the landlords in my County from renting to me due to my background case..Latif Lamar, New York
+Partly, because of my PO who is discouraging the landlords in my County from renting to me due to my background case..Latif, New York

 A person with a graduation hat on is seen outside the prison walls.
 The words “Prison is a Pandemic,” “Decarceration,” and “People are Potential” outline the border of the image.
 Joseph R. Dole is an award-winning author and artist with a BA in critical legal studies from NEIU/UWW.
 He is one of the co-founders and policy director of Parole Illinois, a 501(c)3 nonprofit organization working to abolish death-by-incarceration in Illinois, and has been published in the Northwestern’s Journal of Law and Social Policy; Journal of Ethical Urban Living; Justice, Power and Resistance; and Truthout, among many others.joseph dole